Ksdsk/Bibliotheque/Obsidian/Hobbies/Coffee/Americano.md

-Americano is a drink consisting of
+Americano is a drink consisting of espresso and hot water.
 ## Origin
 Caffe latte is a coffee drink of Italian origin made with espresso and steamed milk.
 It is traditionally served in a glass.
 There are a lot of variants of this drink, such as the [[Caffè Mocha]], which introduces a chocolate flavour on top, or matcha, a green tea drink.